emmamaddock/SYSC3010PlantPals/README.md

 3. Find the IP of the Pi using the ifconfig command in a terminal.
 4. Change the code in the Python client and in the app that reference the IP to said IP.
 5. Create a MySQL database called web_plants, and give it user access (you can change the user info in the PHP code).
-6. Create tables plants and plant_data with the fields defined in the image in the serverCode directory.
+6. Create MySQL tables plants and plant_data with the fields defined in the image in the serverCode directory.

-Server Files (in serverCode)
+Server Files (in serverCode folder)
 --------------------------

 	1. tarik2.php